-Mr. Rosen also participates in the 2018-2020 Kaplan LTIP and was awarded 20% of the Kaplan Corporate Pool.
+A portion of Mr. Rosen's performance-based compensation includes the 2018-2020 Kaplan LTIP.
+Mr. Rosen participated in the 2018- 2020 Kaplan LTIP and was awarded 20% of the Kaplan Corporate Pool.
 The Kaplan Corporate pool is based on enterprise and business unit performance components.
-For the enterprise component, achievement above a baseline three-year cumulative operating income target of \$309.3 million, as adjusted for acquisitions and unexpected changes in capital expenditures, results in the creation of a Kaplan Corporate pool equal to 2% of overachievement.
-For the business unit component, baseline three-year cumulative operating income targets for each of the Kaplan business units was established based on 2017 results and will be adjusted for acquisitions or unexpected changes in capital expenditures.
+For the enterprise component (which measures performance by Kaplan on a consolidated basis), achievement above a baseline three-year cumulative operating income target of \$309.3 million, as adjusted for acquisitions and unexpected changes in capital expenditures, and excluding restructuring costs, amortization of intangible assets and impairments of long-lived assets, results in the creation of a Kaplan Corporate pool equal to 2% of overachievement.
+For the business unit component (which measures performance of Kaplan business units, excluding Kaplan Higher Education), baseline three-year cumulative operating income targets for each of the Kaplan business units was established based on 2017 results and will be adjusted for acquisitions or unexpected changes in capital expenditures and restructuring costs.
 Achievement above the baseline operating income targets for each of the Kaplan business units would result in the creation of a Kaplan Corporate bonus pool equal to 8% of the overachievement.
 The 8% award pool percentage increases by the number of basis points that a business unit's operating margin exceeds a base level operating margin.
-Seventy-five percent of the award will vest at the end of 2020 and twenty-five percent will vest at the end of 2021, the year following the end of the plan.
-Payouts of vested amounts will occur in March, following the relevant vesting tranche.
+Service conditions in respect of 75% of the award were satisfied at the end of 2020 and in respect of the remaining 25% will be satisfied at the end of 2021, the year following the end of the plan.
+In the event that applicable service and performance conditions are satisfied, payouts will occur the following March.
+For the business unit component tied to Kaplan Higher Education, the Compensation Committee amended the plan period to 2019-2021, shifting the plan period back by one year while maintaining other aspects of the plan design.
+The Committee approved this shift in December 2019 in acknowledgement of the significant impact of the transition occurring in 2018 from Kaplan University to Purdue University Global.
+The baseline three-year cumulative target was established based on 2018 results.
+Achievement above the baseline operating income target for Kaplan Higher Education would result in the creation of a Kaplan Corporate bonus pool equal to 8% of the overachievement.
+Service conditions in respect of 75% of the award will be satisfied at the end of 2021 and in respect of the remaining 25% will be satisfied at the end of 2022, the year following the end of the plan.
+In the event that applicable service and performance conditions are satisfied, payouts will occur the following March.